fanfanlatulipe26/XGZP6897D/README.md

 # XGZP6897D
 Arduino basic library for **XGZP6897D** I2C differential pressure sensor from CFSensor

-This library was developed mainly for the XGZP6897D differential pressure sensor but **should be compatible with a wide range of I2C digital pressure sensors from CSsensor.com** (see list of I2C sensor here https://cfsensor.com/product-category/i2c-sensor/) including:
+This library was developed mainly for the **XGZP6897D** differential pressure sensor but **should be compatible with a wide range of I2C digital pressure sensors from CFSensor.com** (see list of I2C sensor [here](https://cfsensor.com/product-category/i2c-sensor/)) including:

 XGZP6899D
 XGZP6847D